samlss/FlaskView/README.md

 ```

 ### Optimization
 Use a fixed number of containers to recycle bubbles that are no longer in use.
 When need to create bubble, firstly get them from the recycled container.
-If there are bubbles in the recycled container, reuse the object, otherwise a new one will be created.[See the code](https://github.com/samlss/FlaskView/blob/master/flaskview/src/main/java/me/samlss/view/FlaskView.java)
+If there are bubbles in the recycled container, reuse the object, otherwise a new one will be created.[Read the code](https://github.com/samlss/FlaskView/blob/master/flaskview/src/main/java/me/samlss/view/FlaskView.java)

 ### License